mirvald-space/app.polishdom/README.md

 ## 🌟 About

 PolishDom is designed to make Polish language learning accessible and engaging.
-The project combines modern web technologies with AI to create a personalized learning experience.
-Whether you're a beginner or looking to improve your Polish skills, PolishDom is here to help! 📚
+The platform provides interactive lessons with theory sections and quizzes to help learners practice and reinforce their knowledge.
+Whether you're a beginner or looking to improve your Polish skills, PolishDom offers a structured approach to learning. 📚

 ---
 Made with ❤️ by Vadym